 - How do you find the best locations to shoot?

-Amanda Friedman: Why You Should See Los Angeles the Way This Celebrity Photographer Does
+Amanda Friedman: Why You Should See L.A. the Way This Los Angeles Photography expert does!

 Shooting beautiful portraits is one thing.
 Shooting drop dead gorgeous landscapes is another.
 Amanda Friedman can do both.
 Knowing Los Angeles and all its varied faces, her work captures what it means to get lost in an environment.